-NOTE: If a user requests a cloud app for which you have not configured a Cloud App Control policy rule, the service still evaluates and applies the URL filtering policy.
-See How does the Zscaler service enforce policies? to learn more.
+If a user requests a cloud app for which you have not configured a Cloud App Control policy rule, the service still evaluates and applies the URL filtering policy.
+To learn more, see How does the Zscaler service enforce policies?

 Log Internal IPs from XFF Headers: When the Zscaler service logs a transaction, it includes the source IP address, which is always the public IP address of the firewall or edge router that sent the traffic to the service.
 But if you use proxy chaining to forward traffic to the Zscaler service, a proxy server can insert an X-Forwarded-For (XFF) header in outbound HTTP requests.
 The XFF header identifies the IP address of the original client that sent the HTTP request through the proxy server.

 If you enable this, the service will log the source IP address that is in the XFF header.
 Then when the service forwards the traffic to its destination, it will remove the original XFF header and replace it with an XFF header that contains the IP address of the client gateway (the organization’s public IP address), ensuring that an organization's internal IP addresses are never exposed to the external world.

 Enforce Surrogate IP Authentication: Some Windows 8 Metro apps use Internet Explorer as their user agent but do not support cookies or redirects, so the service does not allow traffic to these sites.
 Enable this option to allow the service to use the user-to-device mappings to apply the appropriate user policies to the traffic of the top Windows 8 Metro apps.
 The Surrogate IP feature must be enabled.